The average Aspiration Bank review focuses heavily on all the good they do as a company, and this one is no different.

 - Up to 2 million in FDIC insurance, meaning your money is safe and protected at all times

 Aspiration has 7-day phone support, which is really nice.
 Weekdays they’re available from 6 AM – 6 PM PT, and weekends from 8 AM – 4 PM PT.

 In addition, they have an extremely helpful FAQ section on their site.
 When researching for this article, I typed in tons of questions into their search bar and was always able to find the answers I was looking for.

 Aspiration Bank Review: Bottom Line

 Aspiration Bank has a lot to offer.
 As a bank that actually cares about the world, they are unique and in a prime position to appeal to a younger, more socially conscious generation.

 They haven’t forgotten about YOU, either.
 1% interest rates are very competitive, and their cashback rates are top-notch – especially when you consider that you get those rates from a DEBIT card, not a credit card.

 The low (usually 0) fees are nice, the site is a pleasure to use, and the customer service is solid as well.

 So, if you want to try to improve the world a bit while also getting great services from an online bank, give Aspiration Bank a try.
-You won’t regret it.
+As you’ve seen throughout this Aspiration Bank review, you won’t regret it.